zultron/openrave/README.md

 # brew install python3 boost-python3
 ```

-Homebrew installs these packages under `/usr/local/Cellar`, and links files in the corresponding directories where they belong to:
+Homebrew installs these packages under `/usr/local/Cellar`, and links files in the corresponding directories where they belong:
   * executables are linked to `/usr/local/bin`,
   * header files are linked to `/usr/local/include`,
   * libraries are linked to `/usr/local/lib`, etc.

 Sometimes Homebrew installs a package as "keg-only", meaning "without linking".
 Then the user needs to do `brew link` to establish the linkings manually; see
 https://docs.brew.sh/FAQ#what-does-keg-only-mean